Local log-regular rings vs. toric rings: Divisor class groups of local log-regular rings

 \begin{acknowledgement} The author is extremely grateful to Ken-ichi Yoshida for his numerous suggestions regarding Section \ref{SectCanonical}.
-I especially thank Alfred Geroldinger for some comments on Krull monoids and their divisor class groups and for introducing me to \cite{GFBook}.
-I'm also deeply grateful to Bernd Ulrich for giving me advice to remove the completeness assumption in Theorem \ref{fgcl}.
-I thank Shunsuke Takagi for the comments on Remark \ref{takagirem}.
-I thank Kazuma Shimomoto for helpful advice.
-Finally, I also thank Ryo Ishizuka, Kei Nakazato, Kohsuke Shibata, Masataka Tomari, and Kei-ichi Watanabe for their several comments. \end{acknowledgement}
+The author especially thanks Alfred Geroldinger for his comments on Krull monoids and their divisor class groups and for introducing me to \cite{GFBook}.
+The author is also deeply grateful to Bernd Ulrich for his advice on removing the completeness assumption in Theorem \ref{fgcl}.
+The author thanks Shunsuke Takagi for the comments on Remark \ref{takagirem}.
+The author thanks Kazuma Shimomoto for his helpful advice and kind support.
+The author also thanks Ryo Ishizuka, Kei Nakazato, Kohsuke Shibata, Masataka Tomari, and Kei-ichi Watanabe for their several comments.
+Finally, the author sincerely thanks the referee for their careful reading and many valuable suggestions. \end{acknowledgement}